Indosuchus

 Indosuchus (lit.
 'Indian crocodile') is a genus of abelisaurid dinosaur from the Late Cretaceous Period (Maastrichtian, 70 to 66 million years ago) of what is now India.
 Like most theropods, Indosuchus was a bipedal carnivore.
 It was about 7 m long, weighed about 1.2 t, and had a crested skull, flattened on the top.

 Discovery and naming

 Indosuchus was named by Friedrich von Huene in 1932 and was described by Huene and Charles Alfred Matley in 1933 from three partial skulls found by Matley in India near Jabalpur in Madhya Pradesh in strata of the Lameta Formation.
 The lectotype is GSI K27/685, consisting of the parietals and frontals of a single individual.
 Two paralectotypes were referred, both including material from the posterior skull, with the fossils referred based on the parietal morphology.
-The known remains of Lectotype material I. raptorius has been lost.
+The known remains of the lectotype material have been lost.

 The generic name is derived from Indos, Ancient Greek for the Indus and Soukhos, Ancient Greek for the Egyptian crocodile god.
 The specific name raptorius means "raptorial" in Latin.